wodenx/Bodiless-JS/packages/bodiless-documentation/doc/About/DesignElementBasics.md

     }
     ```

-    These HOC's themselves can be considered "tokens" which describe design elements which can be applied to the components as a whole.
+    These HOC's themselves can be considered "Component Tokens" which describe design
+    elements which can be applied to the components as a whole.
+In other words,
-In other words, the Component Tokens are no different than Element tokens except they apply to multiple subcomponents in HOC.
-In `asImageTile`, you can see we added margin, border to the wrapper and made sure the image shows full-width.
-All tokens here were taken from the existing `Gallery/index.tsx` file.
+    "Component Tokens" are no different than normal Element tokens except they apply
+    to multiple subcomponents.
+In `asImageTile`, you can see we added
+    margin, border to the wrapper and made sure the image shows full-width.
+All
+    tokens here were taken from the existing `Gallery/index.tsx` file.

     **TIP**: By convention all Component Tokens start with `as`.

-1. Let's update the `Gallery/index.tsx` and use the component tokens and remove the current styling.
-In addition, let's wrap the Gallery Component in the Design API as well using the same method we just did.
+1. Let's update the `Gallery/index.tsx` and use the component tokens in place of
+   the current styling.
+In addition, let's wrap the Gallery Component in the
+   Design API as well, using the same method we just did.

     ```
     import React, { FC } from 'react';